 After you’ve defined your routes on a map, visit the map from your Smart Phone.
 To see the routes, click on the menu item and click on the Routes option.
 This will bring up a list of your routes, so you can click on the one that you want.
 Once you are on the route, you can click on any destination to get directions to that destination.

 Heat map, a density visualization technique, shows areas of high and low concentration on a map.
 While, a point map with 10’s of thousands of locations can become cluttered, a heat map visualization of the same data can quickly show areas of dense population.

 For example, if you plot the locations of all your customers as a heat map, you can quickly see where there are pockets of low or high number of customers.

-Here’s an example of a map of locations of all the Used Computer Stores in the US.
-With the heat map, one can quickly see that Boston and New York are the most dense areas, while other major cities like San Francisco, Dallas, etc., have some notable presence as well.
+Here’s an example of a heat map of locations of all the Used Computer Stores in the US.
+First, with the map, one can quickly see that Boston and New York are the most dense areas.
+While, other major cities like San Francisco, Dallas, etc., have some notable presence as well.